The IB at Vanguard

-The International Baccalaureate Diploma program is a rigorous pre-university course of study that meets the intellectual, social, emotional, and physical needs of the highly motivated secondary school student.
-Designed as a comprehensive curriculum that allows its graduates to fulfill requirements of the various national system of education, the IB program is based on the pattern of no single country.
-It provides students of different linguistic, cultural, and educational backgrounds with the intellectual, social, and critical perspectives necessary for the adult world that lies ahead of them.
+The International Baccalaureate Diploma Programme is a rigorous pre-university course of study that meets the intellectual, social, emotional, and physical needs of the highly motivated secondary school student.
+Designed as a comprehensive curriculum that allows its graduates to fulfill requirements of the various national systems of education, the IB program is based on the pattern of no single country.
+It provides students of different linguistic, cultural, and educational backgrounds with the critical perspectives and collaborative experiences necessary for the adult world that lies ahead of them.

 Students are often accorded advanced standing and college credit based on the IB work.
-For example, Florida universities award up to 30 credit hours for the IB Diploma.
+For example, Florida universities award up to 45 credit hours for the IB Diploma.
 Credits earned through credit-by-exam exceeding 45 credit hours may be transferred at the discretion of the receiving institution.

-The IB program began at Vanguard High School in 1994 with a 9th grade pre-diploma class of 50 students.
-Since then 18 classes have completed the program and graduated.
-Vanguard IB students have been accepted to Harvard, Boston, Cornell, Davidson, Duke, Emory, Furman, Stanford, Wake Forest, U.S. Naval Academy, University of Miami (6 year med program), NYU, Wharton School at University of Pennsylvania, and MIT.
-In the 2016-2017 school year there are 346 students enrolled in the program.
+Vanguard High School was authorized as an IB World School in 1996.
+Since then, Vanguard's IB students have been accepted to prestigious schools including Harvard, Boston, Cornell, Davidson, Duke, Emory, Furman, Stanford, Wake Forest, U.S. Naval Academy, University of Miami (6-year med program), NYU, Wharton School at University of Pennsylvania, and MIT.